ADAO and EWG Findings: Asbestos Imports Surge as Trump White House Moves to Keep Deadly Carcinogen Legal

 Lobbyists from the American Chemistry Council, working on behalf of the chlor-alkali industry, are now pushing the Trump administration for an exemption from the new chemical safety law that would allow it to continue to import and use asbestos just as it does today.

 Analysis of federal data from the Centers for Disease Control and Prevention suggests that asbestos-triggered diseases kill an estimated 15,000 Americans a year.
-A recent study led by Jukka Takala, president of the International Commission on Occupational Health, found that the death toll from asbestos exposure may be much higher, at nearly 40,000 Americans a year and more than 255,000 a year worldwide.
+The 2018 Global Asbestos Disaster study found that the death toll from asbestos exposure may be nearly 40,000 Americans a year and more than 255,000 a year worldwide.

 “It is clear that under the Trump administration, U.S. asbestos imports and use are not decreasing.
 The science is irrefutable, there is no safe level of asbestos exposure or controlled use.
 Clearly, the chlor-alkali industry is lobbying for another exemption.” said Linda Reinstein, president and co-founder of the Asbestos Disease Awareness Organization.